-By the end of 2018 there will be approximately 4 000 children’s nurses in South Africa, Uganda, Zambia, Malawi and Kenya.
+There are now approximately 4 000 children’s nurses in South Africa, Uganda, Zambia, Malawi and Kenya.
 The majority (8/10) are in South Africa.
-Although this remains far short of the numbers needed, there is encouraging evidence that training activity has grown steadily in the ten years since CNPDI was established, with around 700 children’s nurses being produced through training across these countries every year.
-Six new children’s nursing training programmes have been established since 2006.
+Although this remains far short of the numbers needed, there is encouraging evidence that training activity has grown steadily since 2008 when the CNPDI was established, with around 700 children’s nurses being produced through training across these countries every year.
+Nine new children’s nursing training programmes have been established since 2006.
 In addition, CNPDI’s research has shown that national governments in the countries that we partner with are prioritising child health and are committed to building the specialist nursing workforce.

 The Children’s Nursing Programmes available at UCT, offered by the Division of Nursing & Midwifery in collaboration with the Child Nurse Practice Development Initiative are as follows:

 We believe that the best educational outcomes are achieved when there is a good match between what nurses are taught and the work they do in practice – a minimal theory-practice gap.
 With this in mind, we design our educational content in partnership with health service planners and employers, and in consideration of global and national health policies and programmes, and emerging evidence.
 This ensures that programmes are locally relevant, and informed by current child health profiles, systems and resources.

 Innovative teaching and assessment methods are used to stimulate critical thinking and learning, as well as to facilitate personal and professional growth.
 Formal lectures are taught by both a core team of expert nurse clinician educators, and by invited external speakers from both nursing and other professional paediatric disciplines.